-World Mental Health Day is held on Oct.
-10 every year to highlight issues of global mental health education, awareness and advocacy against the social stigma of mental health illnesses.
+World Mental Health Day highlights mental health education, awareness, and advocacy against the social stigma.
 Treatment and support are available for those who need it—but the door to conversation must be open.
-In 2017, World Mental Health Day offers a chance to reinforce focus on the World Health Day (Apr.
-7) topic of depression.

 How to Observe World Mental Health Day

 Check out the World Federation for Mental Health website

 Learn about resources and activities taking place around the world and near you.